fransan33/TTC_Delay_Project/README.md

 [Output / Visualisation / Reporting]
 ```

-1. **Source:** Yearly XLSX exports & Delay Code Descriptions pulled from the Open Data website (https://open.toronto.ca/dataset/ttc-subway-delay-data/).
+1. **Source:** Yearly CSV exports & Delay Code Description CSV exports pulled from the Open Data website (https://open.toronto.ca/dataset/ttc-subway-delay-data/).
                Ten files covering Jan 2014 – Apr 2025, and two files containing delays codes, and                   code descriptions.
-2. **Ingestion:** Converted files into CSV, combined the multiple delay data CSV files & delay codes CSV files into a single CSV, & loaded into MySQL using Command                   Prompt.
+2. **Ingestion:** Consolidated multiple delay data CSV files (230,841 rows)and the delay codes CSV files into a                      single CSV using Power Query in Excel, and loaded into MySQL using Command Prompt.
-3. **Cleaning:** [What issues did you find and fix?]
+3. **Cleaning:** - subway delay table -
+                 Removed trailing white space.
+                 Generated unique primary key values.
+                 Removed 0.09% of duplicated rows.
+                 Created a new time_military_hour column and converted the time column values into                    an hourly basis and excluded the minutes.
+                 Non-sensical station names in station column (5.66% rows) converted into NULL values as it is a non-critical column.
-4. **Transformation:** [What new fields, aggregations, or structures did you create?]
+5. **Transformation:** [What new fields, aggregations, or structures did you create?]
-5. **Analysis:** [What methods - statistical, visual, query-based, model-based?]
+6. **Analysis:** [What methods - statistical, visual, query-based, model-based?]
-6. **Output:** [What form do the results take?]
+7. **Output:** [What form do the results take?]

 ---